Do you need a new roof? If you’re not sure what color shingles to choose, take a look at everything you need to know about your options.

 - Your personal style.
 Do you prefer bolds, brights, or neutrals?
 Your home’s exterior makes a statement and can showcase your personal style.

 - Your neighborhood.
-Does a homeowners association govern your exterior aesthetic choices?
+Does a Colorado Springs homeowners association govern your exterior aesthetic choices?
 If you have community or historical restrictions, make sure to pick a palette that meets the local rules and regulations.

-Discuss the color options with the roofing contractor before you make a selection.
+Discuss the color options with the roofing and remodeling contractor before you make a selection.
 An experienced, knowledgeable contractor can help you to pick the right palette for your home.

 Are you ready to upgrade your roof?
-Contact Empire Roofing and Restoration for more information.
+Contact Empire Roofing and Restoration in Colorado Springs for more information.